andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2018-09-24-cloudkit-fundamentals.md

       </p>

       <p>
-        And of course, once data is retrieved and displayed, it&#8217;s fair game for updating and deleting.
+        And of course, once data is retrieved and displayed, it's fair game for updating and deleting.
       </p>

       <h2>
-        4 &#8211; Synchronizing Data Across Devices
+        4 – Synchronizing Data Across Devices
       </h2>

       <p>